 Developments in the university affected the monastic community.
 Father Colman Barry became president in 1964.
 An early accomplishment of his was a substantial across the board salary hike that benefited not only lay employees but the abbey through the approximately seventy monks who held faculty or staff positions in the university.
 The abbey continued to return a high percentage of annual income to operation of the university and the prep school.

-During his tenure as president Colman founded the Hill Monastic Manuscript Library, the Philips faculty position in Jewish Studies, and Minnesota Educational Radio.
+During his tenure as president Colman founded the Hill Monastic Manuscript Library in 1965, the Philips faculty position in Jewish Studies, and Minnesota Educational Radio.
 He supported the Institute for Ecumenical and Cultural Research founded by Father Kilian McDonnell, as well as adoption of a single academic calendar and curriculum for Saint John’s University and the College of Saint Benedict, which was the essential first step toward close cooperation between the colleges.

 He also encountered the social and political turbulence of the late 60s.
 This demanded a new approach to the traditional role of monks living with the students as prefects in the student dorms, and more broadly to the paternalistic guidelines that had characterized management of the abbey’s academic apostolate from the start.

 Abbot Baldwin resigned in 1971 at the age of 65, an age limit adopted by the American Cassinese Congregation during his time in office, later raised to 75.
 He continued to be a wise and gracious presence in the community until his death in 1996.
 Father John Eidenschink, canonist on the seminary faculty and longtime subprior, was elected abbot and served until he turned 65 in 1979.
 Father Colman also resigned in 1971, to be followed by Father Michael Blecker as university president.